 - 5.1 A covered person or his authorized representative may request review of a carrier's final coverage decision through the Department by filing either a Petition for Arbitration or filing an appeal through the Independent Health Care Appeals Program, depending on the basis for the carrier's final coverage decision as set forth herein. - 5.2 Arbitration (sections 6.0 and 7.0 of this regulation).
-Except for claims exempt from arbitration by law or regulation, every carrier, provider, network emergency care provider as defined in this regulation shall submit to arbitration the following: - 5.2.1 covered claims arising from the provision of emergency care services under 18 Del.C. §§3349 and 3565; and - 5.2.2 final coverage decisions denying claims based on grounds other than medical necessity or appropriateness of services. - 5.3 Independent Health Care Appeals Program (sections 8.0 through 11.0 of this regulation).
+Except for claims exempt from arbitration by law or regulation, every carrier, provider, network emergency care provider and non-network emergency care provider as defined in this regulation shall submit the following to arbitration the following: - 5.2.1 covered claims arising from the provision of emergency care services under 18 Del.C. §§3349 and 3565; and - 5.2.2 final coverage decisions denying claims based on grounds other than medical necessity or appropriateness of services. - 5.3 Independent Health Care Appeals Program (sections 8.0 through 11.0 of this regulation).
 A carrier shall submit all requests for review of final coverage decisions denying claims based, in whole or in part, on medical necessity or appropriateness of services ("appeals") to the Independent Health Care Appeals Program ("IHCAP"). - 5.3.1 For cases in which a carrier's final coverage decision should be reviewed through arbitration and through IHCAP, or where there is an ambiguity as to whether review should be through arbitration or through IHCAP, review shall be conducted through IHCAP. - 5.4 Exemption from Arbitration.
 18 Del.C. §§3349(b) and 3565(b) shall not apply to health insurance policies exempt from state regulation under federal law or regulation.
-On a quarterly basis, each carrier shall provide a list of non-exempt plan numbers to the Department.
-The Department shall maintain a public register of such non-exempt plan numbers.
-The placement of a non-exempt plan number on the register shall constitute a rebuttable presumption that such non-exempt plan number is subject to the provisions of this regulation.
-A carrier that clearly identifies whether a plan is either exempt or non-exempt on the face of an identification or membership card shall not be required to comply with the provisions of this sub-section but only with respect to the plans for which such identification or membership cards display the group status. - 5.5 The provisions of this regulation shall not apply to Medicaid or any other health insurance program where the review of coverage determinations is otherwise regulated by the provisions of other state or federal laws
+On a quarterly basis, each carrier shall provide a list of non exempt plan numbers to the Department.
+The Department shall maintain a public register of such non exempt plan numbers.
+The placement of an non exempt plan number on the register shall constitute a rebuttable presumption that such non-exempt the policy plan number is not subject to the provisions of this regulation.
+A carrier that clearly identifies whether a plan is either exempt or non-exempt on the face of an identification or membership card shall not be required to comply with the provisions of this sub section but only with respect to the plans for which such identification or membership cards display the group status.
+The failure of a carrier to either (1) provide the Department with a list of exempt plan numbers, or (2) clearly identify if a plan is exempt or non-exempt on the face of an identification. - 5.5 A carrier and a non-network emergency care provider can mutually agree in writing to submit to arbitration pursuant to Section 7.0 payment disputes relating to the delivery of emergency care services to patients covered by a plan otherwise exempt from arbitration, except that such agreement will only apply to the plan and the services stated therein. - 5.56 The provisions of this regulation shall not apply to Medicaid or any other health insurance program where the review of coverage determinations is otherwise regulated by the provisions of other state or federal laws or regulations.

-6.0 Arbitration Procedure
+6.0 Arbitration Procedure to Review a Carrier's Final Coverage Decision